Thank you for stopping by to visit,

 The Office of the Sheriff is historical, within our County, the State, and Nationally.
 The elected Office of Sheriff was created within the Wisconsin Constitution (Art.6, Sec.4) and his/her duties are set forth by statute (Sec.
 59.26-59.33 Wisconsin State Statutes).
 Currently, the term of an elected Sheriff in Wisconsin runs for four years.

 Mark A. Podoll has been Sheriff of Green Lake County Since January of 2007.
 He was born and raised in Green Lake County and has committed his professional efforts for the benefit of all citizens.
-Sheriff Podoll is a 1980 Graduate of Berlin High School, a 1982 Graduate of Fox Valley Technical College, and has 30 years of Law Enforcement experience from a City, Village, and County perspective.
-Sheriff Podoll is a graduate of the National Sheriff's Institute and is a member of the Bader Sheriff's and National Sheriff's Associations.
+Sheriff Podoll is a 1980 Graduate of Berlin High School, a 1982 Graduate of Fox Valley Technical College, and has over 30 years of Law Enforcement experience from a City, Village, and County perspective.
+Sheriff Podoll is a graduate of the National Sheriff's Institute and is a member of the Badger Sheriffs' and National Sheriffs' Associations, and also serves on several committees at the state level which shape the future of law enforcement and emergency services in the State of Wisconsin.

 The Sheriff is Mark A. Podoll.